LiuBangJun/PythonBasic/README.md

   identity: is to uniquely identifying the object, we can use the function: id(obj) to return the obj's identity
   type: represents the type of data the object stores, use the function: type(obj) return the obj's tpye
   value: represents the information of the data that stored by the object, use the function: print(obj) can get the value of object

+  2. Quote
+  3. Identifier
+    1). module and bag name: all lower case, like: math
+    2). function name: all lower case, different words use the '_' to connect, like: my_name
+    3). class name: the first alphabet is capital of every words, (Hump principle） like: MyPhone
+    4). constant： all capital, like: MAX_SPEED

+  4. Type of Data
+    int (use the function int() to implementing type conversion to int)
+    float
+    bool
+    str